13th-Sammy/library-java/README.md

 - Adds backButton to bottomPanel JPanel and adds that to ViewAllUsers JPanel. <br>
 backButton switches contentPane to menuPanel. <br>

-Logger.java :-
-- Contains ArrayList of Strings - logs to store logs. <br>
-- Has a static object called instance and a getter for it - getInstance(). <br>
-- Has setter log() to add string to ArrayList logs. <br>
-- Has getLogs() which returns the ArrayList. <br>
-- Has clearLogs() which clears the ArrayList logs. <br>
-- Logger objects - which are the static instance are created in <br> Library.java and Menu.java using Logger.getInstance() - to log all the different <br>
-operations with object.log(string). <br>

 ViewLogs.java :-
 - Handles the GUI and logic for viewing logs.
 It is a Jpanel and has other Jpanels <br>
 inside it. <br>